Aravalli West Thorn Scrub Forests: Flora

-The thorn scrub forests are thought to be tropical dry forests that have been degraded through intensive agriculture and grazing into stunted and open thorn scrub, dominated by trees such as Acacia senegal and Acacia leucophloea, as well as Prosopis cineraria, Capparis zeylanica, and species of Salvadora, Gymnosporia, Grewia, and Gardenia.
+The Northwestern thorn scrub forests are thought to be tropical dry forests that have been degraded through intensive agriculture and grazing into stunted and open thorn scrub, dominated by trees such as Acacia senegal and Acacia leucophloea, as well as Prosopis cineraria, Capparis zeylanica, Ficus benghalensis, Ficus religiosa, Albizia procera, Azadirachta indica, Dalbergia sissoo and species of Salvadora, Gymnosporia, Grewia, and Gardenia.
 However the region also contains patches of semi-desert where the soil is particularly saline.

 Fauna

-Despite the large scale forest clearance large mammals still remain in the ecoregion including leopard and their prey such as chinkara (Gazella bennettii) and the threatened species chousingha (Tetracerus quadricornis), and blackbuck (Antilope cervicapra).
+Despite the large scale forest clearance large mammals still remain in the ecoregion including Indian leopard and their prey such as chinkara (Gazella bennettii), nilgai (Boselaphus tragocamelus), Indian hog deer (Axis porcinus) sambar deer (Rusa unicolor) and the threatened species chousingha (Tetracerus quadricornis), and blackbuck (Antilope cervicapra).
 The scrubland is also home to another large cat, the caracal, which preys on mice, birds, and reptiles.
 There are two endemic mammals, both bats: Triaenops persicus and the small mouse-tailed bat (Rhinopoma muscatellum).
+Historically, the bengal tiger used to occur throughout the region, but now are restricted to tiny pockets in Rajasthan and Gujarat.

+Surviving tropical dry forests in Lal Suhanra National Park.

 There are more than 400 species of birds in the region including the endemic rufous-vented grass babbler (Laticilla burnesii), the near-endemic white-winged tit (Parus nuchalis) and the threatened great Indian bustard (Ardeotis nigriceps) and lesser florican (Eupodotis indica).

 Threats and preservation

 Over 90% of the ecoregion has been converted to human use, and the remaining habitat is highly fragmented.
 There are many protected areas but they are very small and unconnected and even these are liable to invasion for firewood collecting and clearance for planting.
 However the traditions of the Bishnoi community based in this region extend protection to some wildlife, especially the blackbuck and the tree.
+Some of the protected areas include the Lal Suhanra National Park, Deva Vatala National Park, Lashari wala Forest, Taunsa Barrage Wildlife Sanctuary, Tilla Reserve National Park in Pakistan, the Blackbuck National Park and Sariska Tiger Reserve in India.